RisingCyber/phoenix-eyes/README.md

 # 5. Open http://localhost:8080

-(thats it, NO environment variables, no API keys, no build step, no dependencies)
+(thats it, NO environment variables, NO API keys, NO build step, NO dependencies)